JetBrains/kotlin-web-site/pages/docs/reference/exceptions.md

 Kotlin does not have checked exceptions.
 There are many reasons for this, but we will provide a simple example.

-The following is an example interface of the JDK implemented by `StringBuilder` class
+The following is an example interface of the JDK implemented by `StringBuilder` class:

 ``` java
 Appendable append(CharSequence csq) throws IOException;